matthewsides/SDCL-Methodologies/README.md

 ### Evolutionary Model

-The Evolutionary Model or approach is based on the idea of rapidly developing an initial software implementation from very abstract specifications and modifying this according to an appraisal (phases are concurrent and feedback is given and used between each phase).
+The Evolutionary Model or approach (is a combination of iterative and incremental) is based on the idea of rapidly developing an initial software implementation from very abstract specifications and modifying this according to an appraisal (phases are concurrent and feedback is given and used between each phase).

 #### Advantages